Last Updated on

 And since January 2019, the ropeway building is taken down.
 There are plans to rebuild another structure in the future.

-If you are planning a trip to Mount Aso, check online and see the latest condition of the volcanic crater.
+If you are planning a day trip to see the Aso volcano, check online and see the latest condition of the volcanic crater.

 Even if you cannot see the Nakadake crater up-close, you can see the volcano from Asosanjyo Shrine, the closest point to seeing the active volcano.